About Burbage Common

 Burbage Common belongs to the manorial estate and was the poorer pasture where commoners grazed their livestock.
 The common, together with other grassland areas, is now managed as a hay meadow.
 The woodlands are probably some of the only remaining fragments of Hinckley forest, which dates back to mediaeval times and they are still managed by the traditional method of coppicing with standards.

-The management plan and site booklet, including a map of the site, are available to download.
-The document contains:
+A site booklet, including a map of the site, is available to download below.

-If you have any difficulties viewing these documents online then please contact us for alternation formats, including audio, larger print or alternative language versions.
-If you require a hard copy please contact the Green Space Team on 01455 255707.
+If you require a hard copy please contact the Green Spaces Team on 01455 255707.